 The following was sourced from scientific journals.
 Follow the link HERE or watch the video below

 The weight of the evidence suggests that modern hunter-gatherers rarely experience long periods of food shortage (famine) (1).
 That said, they obviously do not have endless, easy access to food.
 IF is naturally incorporated into their eating schedule (2), in part because they have to hunt and gather for the food they eat.
 Typically, these food-acquiring activities take place early in the day, which means that eating may not occur until long after dawn.

 Intermittent periods of fasting were undoubtedly a natural part of the lives of ancient hunter-gatherers as well.
 They obviously didn’t plan that they were going to abstain from eating for 16 or 18 hours every day, but rather fasting occurred naturally as a result of fluctuations in food availability, season, and climate.
 Some days, they may have taken in food many times during the day at different time points, whereas other days they may have eaten only one meal – or perhaps no food at all.

 This is how it is to live in a natural environment.
-You don’t have constant access to food.
-You don’t always know when or what your next meal will be.
-You have to adjust to your circumstances, which can change rapidly.
+You do not have constant access to food.
+You do not always know when or what your next meal will be.
+You must adjust to your circumstances, which can change rapidly.

 Our delicious juice fast recipes are updated all the time, making sure that juice fasting is as delicious as it is good for you.

 Eliminate toxins and toxic conditions from your body and mind.

 Restore your constitutional balance improving health and wellness.